EisenbergEffect/hello-web-components/README.md

 `;
 ```

-### Notes

-At this point you may be starting to see the amount of boilerplate involved even when creating a simple Web Component.
-This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
-That's up to you to figure out.
-Many people use a Web Component library to remove boilerplate, automatically sync attributes and properties, and efficiently update the Shadow DOM as attributes and properties change.
-[Microsoft's FAST team](https://www.fast.design/) has created a small, fast, and low-memory solution named `fast-element` as well as a standard set of base classes named `fast-foundation` so that you don't need to get bogged down with boilerplate and can instead focus on the interesting details of your project.
-See the Bonus section for more details.
+> **NOTE:** At this point you may be starting to see the amount of boilerplate involved when creating a Web Component.
+This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise have no opinions on how you should implement your component internally.

 ## Step Six